Torsion subgroups of small cancellation groups: Quadric complexes and quadrization of a complex

-In \cite{hoda2019quadric} N. Hoda proved that the $1$-skeleton of a quadrization of a \cftfs complex is a hereditary modular graph.
+In \cite{hoda2019quadric} N.Hoda proved that the $1$-skeleton of the quadrization of a simply connected \cftfs complex is a hereditary modular graph.
 In his paper Hoda called such complexes \textit{quadric}.
-We only need a part of his result, i.e.~Hoda defines quadric complexes as square complexes satisfying, among others, the following conditions, called \textit{rules of replacement}.
+We only need a part of his result.
+Hoda defines quadric complexes as simply connected square complexes satisfying, among others, the following conditions, called \textit{rules of replacement}.

-\begin{pr} Let $Y$ be the quadrization of the \cftfs complex $X$. \begin{enumerate}[(A)] \item If there are two squares $F_1,F_2\in Y$ such that $\partial(F_1\cup F_2)$ is a cycle of length $4$, then there is $F\in Y$ such that $\partial F=\partial(F_1\cup F_2)$. \item If there are three squares $F_1,F_2,F_3\in Y$ such that $\partial(F_1\cup F_2\cup F_3)$ is a cycle of length $6$, then there exist $F,F'\in Y$ such that $\partial(F_1\cup F_2\cup F_3)=\partial(F\cup F')$, i.e.~this cycle has a diagonal, that divides it into two $4$-cycles. \end{enumerate} \end{pr}
+\begin{pr}\cite[Definition 1.1.]{hoda2019quadric} Let $Y$ be the quadrization of the \cftfs complex $X$. \begin{enumerate}[(A)] \item If there are two squares $F_1,F_2\in Y$ such that $\partial(F_1\cup F_2)$ is a cycle of length $4$, then there is $F\in Y$ such that $\partial F=\partial(F_1\cup F_2)$. \item If there are three squares $F_1,F_2,F_3\in Y$ such that $\partial(F_1\cup F_2\cup F_3)$ is a cycle of length $6$, then there exist $F,F'\in Y$ such that $\partial(F_1\cup F_2\cup F_3)=\partial(F\cup F')$, i.e.~this cycle has a diagonal that divides it into two $4$-cycles. \end{enumerate} \end{pr}

-\begin{pr} Let $Y$ be the quadrization of the \cftfs complex $X$ and $\alpha$ be some cycle in $Y$.
-If $D$ is a minimal area disc diagram in $Y$ such that $\partial D= \alpha$, then it is a CAT(0) square complex. \end{pr} \begin{proof} Suppose that there is an internal vertex $v$ in $D$ incident to $k<4$ squares.
+\begin{pr} Let $Y$ be the quadrization of a \cftfs complex $X$ and $\alpha$ be some cycle in $Y$.
+If $D$ is a minimal area disc diagram for $\alpha$ in $Y$, then $D$ is a CAT(0) square complex. \end{pr} \begin{proof} Suppose that there is an internal vertex $v$ in $D$ incident to $k<4$ squares.
 Since $v$ is internal, $k$ is either $2$ or $3$.
-Let $D'$ be the union of the squares incident to $v$.
+Let $D'$ be the union of squares incident to $v$.